versett/versett-scripts/README.md

 ## Usage

-When you add it as a dependency in your project, and configure it accordingly on its `package.json` (see instructions below), `versett-scripts`'s runs in the background.
+`versett-scripts` runs automatically based on git hooks and CI configuration, provided you add it as a dependency in your project and configure it according to the instructions below.

 Whenever you commit or push code to your project, `versett-scripts` will run its validations in order to enforce good practices on branch names and commit messages.

 Furthermore, `versett-scripts` adds support for automated changelog, release, and npmjs publishing.

-For a commit to show up on the automated changelog, it has to have a template message, as defined in [conventional changelog](https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.md). **Every pull request needs to have at least one template commit**.

 ### Installation